bekk/bekk-christmas/post/kotlin/inline-your-things-before-you-call-your-things.md

 These classes can only have one actual property(as declared in the constructor), and no init block.
 While this sounds like a somewhat amputated class, the power comes when the code is compiled.
-The inline class is (in most cases) removed, so source code which deals with the Name class, will see the String class after compilation.
+The compilator will prefer to erase the inline class, so source code which deals with the Name class, will (mostly) see the String class after compilation.
-Further,
 This has some key benefits;

-- No additional overhead is incured when using the inline class, as it's removed during compilation
+- The overhead incured when using the inline class is comparable to other primitive wrappers such as Integer and Boolean, so minimal
 - The optimizations related to primitives(e.g. Long or Floats) are used
 - The ability to have stronger type safety on properties

-As an example, see the following example;
+As an example, see the following two data classes;

 ```kotlin
 data class Employee(val name: String, val salary: Int, val age: Int)